 Some of the surnames in my tree include Thompson, Liles, Southards, Chester, Stacks, Causey, Shipp and McDaniel.

 The (famous) ancestor that I am most proud of is King Robert (the Bruce) I of Scotland.

 UPDATE: April/2012 (I almost made it three years without putting some sort of gripe in my bio) - If you're going to ask for a transfer, please don't use some cheap excuse like, "I would like to link them to my family" or "I would like to make updates".
 Any knucklehead can do those things.
 Just ask for the transfer and I'll probably do it.
 I generally don't even care about the transfer guidelines.
 Honesty is more important.
 Just say (something along the lines of), "They are directly or indirectly related to me and I would like to have them."

 Gripe #2 (July 2012) - Please don't post death certificates where you are supposed to put pictures of the person and headstone.
-Send a SAC with the birth and/or death information and parents if available.
+Use the "Edit" button and add the birth and/or death information and parents if available.
 About the only thing left is what they died of and do we really need to know that?!?!